enrique-mendoza/LX-onboarding/README.md

 ## General info

-In this repository i will upload my katas for propedeutic course of Launch X Program.
+In this repository i'll upload my katas for propedeutic course of Launch X Program.

 ## Technologies

-Since 02-04-2021 from 02-13-2021 i going to use:
+From 02-04-2021 to 02-13-2021 i'm going to use:

 - Python version: 3.10.1
 - Jupyter Notebook version: 6.4.8